nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_DYNAMIC_ROUTING.md

 </Link>
 ```

-The other option is to leave the **`Animal`** component as simple as possible.
+In this option, you leave the **`Animal`** component as simple as possible.
 It will accept the `animal` object through `props`, and no other way.
 This means that you flip the responsibility onto the code that wants to render `<Animal>` to ensure that it passes the data the correct way.

 There are currently two mechanisms by which the **`Animal`** component is rendered.